The Truth About Hybrid Publishing in 2024

 Partnership

 In this hybrid publishing model, the author approaches either a traditional publishing company or a company that’s dedicated to hybrid publishing alone.
-He then pays the publishing costs upfront and lets the publisher takes over the publishing process.
+He then pays the publishing costs upfront and lets the publisher take over the publishing process.

 Agent-Assisted